 The classification of financial instruments at initial recognition depends on their contractual terms and the business model for managing the instruments.
 The match portfolio in insurance is intended to correspond to the cash flows from the underwriting business.
-It is invested in debt instruments with a duration and currency that matches the duration and currency of the cash flows for the underwriting business.
-A major part of the investments would pass the SPPI-test and could be accounted for according to amortised cost.
-However, The Company has chosen to use the fair value through profit or loss option to reduce the accounting mismatch between investments and insurance liabilities.
+It is invested in debt instruments with duration and currency that matches the duration and currency of the cash flow for the underwriting business.
+A major part of the investments would pass the SPPI-test and could be accounted for according to amortized cost.
+However, The Company has designated those assets at the fair value through profit or loss option (FVTPL) to reduce the accounting mismatch between investments and insurance liabilities.